datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 The benefits that Confidential Computing technologies provide via strong isolation and enhanced security to customer data and workloads are not for free.
-Quantifying this impact isn't easy and depends on many factors: The TEE technology, the benchmark, the metrics, and the type of workload have a huge impact on the induced performance overhead.
+Quantifying this impact isn't easy and depends on many factors: The TEE technology, the benchmark, the metrics, and the type of workload all have a huge impact on the expected performance overhead.

 Intel SGX-based TEEs are hard to benchmark as [shown](https://arxiv.org/pdf/2205.06415.pdf) [by](https://www.ibr.cs.tu-bs.de/users/mahhouk/papers/eurosec2021.pdf)